If you've ever seen cool-looking circular/rounded images on a site and wanted to get them on your own site, it's actually not that hard to do.

 Make Rectangles Square

-In order to make a circle out of rectangle, using the percentage method is not the simplest way to go.
+To make a circle out of a rectangle, using the percentage method is not the simplest way to go.

 The easiest way to go is the use definite pixel measurements.